GNOME/tinysparql/docs/website/faq.md

 The default configuration of Tracker Miner FS is to look at files and folders in your XDG content directories such as `Documents`, `Music`, `Pictures` and `Videos`.
-It also looks at files in your home directory and `Downloads` directory, but it doesn't recurse into folders.
+It also looks at files in your home directory and `Downloads` directory, but it doesn't recurse into folders there.

 You might want to [control what Tracker indexes] so that it finds files in other places too.

+## Does Tracker recursively index my home directory?

+Not by default.
+See [What files will Tracker index](#what-files-will-tracker-index).

 ## How can I control what Tracker indexes?